 Leashes are a must for a puppy or dog of any age.
 We have a variety of leashes of various lengths and thicknesses for different purposes.
 I suggest getting at least two leashes, a short leash under 2 feet for when you want to keep your dog close to you and a 6 foot leash for when you want your dog to have more freedom to pee or just sniff around.

 For taking a dog out to potty on a leash, we use a 6-foot leash.
 Taking a dog to potty on a leash is a good idea if you prefer your dog to potty in a particular spot such as on mulch instead of on your grass.
 Here is our favorite 6-foot slip leash: Alvalley Sport Slip Leash.
 Alvalley makes very attractive high-quality leashes that have held up for us over time and they come in a variety of colors.
 We use a slip leash a lot because we don’t keep our dogs in collars unless we are traveling.
-However, if your dog pulls, don’t use a slip leash.
+If you get another type slip leash than the recommended Alvalley, make sure that it has a stop.
+Otherwise, you risk it choking your dog.
+However, if your dog pulls on a regular basis or tends to pull har, don’t use a slip leash.
 Instead get an Alvalley Nylon Snap Lead.
 For those times that we have a collar on our dogs, here the Alvalley Nylon Snap Lead is our favorite leash to snap onto a collar.

 Traffic 12-24 Inch Leash